wilsonmar/wilsonmar.github.io/_posts/2016-05-11-histograms.md

    Notice that when the slider is moved, the Bin Count and Bin Size (B5 and B6) changes, as well as data with the "Chart Data" box.
 As the Bin Count changes, different rows are used in the Chart Data box.

 1. Click on cell F5.
-Notice is displays the maximum values within the data range named.
+Notice it displays the maximum values within the data range named.
 Cell F4 displays the minimum values in the same range.

    The "BinsArray" column contains the upper limit for each step in the Histogram.